kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 ### AES

 Here is a demonstration of how to encrypt and decrypt data using the CommonCrypto library in Core Foundation.
 You'll use a symmetric-key algorithm using the AES specification - AES128.
 128 refers to the key size.
 The AES standard is based on the Rijndeal cipher and uses a substitution-permutation network.
 It uses a 128 bit block size and operates on a four by four flattened array of bytes in linear memory.
-AES encrypts data given a key and often you derive key from a user supplied password.
+AES encrypts data given a key and often you derive the key from a user supplied password.

 ### Secure Random Generator